microsoft/react-native-windows/vnext/docs/NativeModulesAdvanced.md

+# Native Modules and React Native Windows (Advanced Topics)

+*Both this documentation and the underlying code is a work in progress.
+You can see the current state of working code here: [packages/microsoft-reactnative-sampleapps](../../packages/microsoft-reactnative-sampleapps)*

-# Writing Native Modules without using Attributes
+## Writing Native Modules without using Attributes (C#)

 The [Native Modules](./NativeModules.md) page describes how you can author Native Modules in both C# and C++ using an attribute-based approach.
 The attribute-based approach makes it easy for you to author your native modules because it uses reflection to help React Native understand your native module.